 Summary

-Climate change is one of the preeminent scientific and policy challenges of our time.
-Recent climate disasters have highlighted the need to improve the resiliency and sustainability of communities globally.
-The Dominican Republic, a country particularly vulnerable to natural hazards, has been consistently ranked among the countries with the highest natural disaster risk in the western hemisphere.
-At the same time, the current physical infrastructure that provides basic services, such as power, water and internet to urban residents of the Dominican Republic is severely strained.
-As the Dominican Republic experiences increasing frequency and severity of such threats, with disastrous human and economic consequences, there is an urgent need for novel and practical solutions to achieve climate resiliency.
+The Dominican Republic has been consistently ranked among the countries with the highest natural disaster risk in the western hemisphere.
+At the same time, the current physical infrastructure that provides basic services, such as power, water and internet to residents of the Dominican Republic is severely strained.
+As the Dominican Republic experiences increasing frequency and severity of extreme weather, with disastrous human and economic consequences, there is an urgent need for novel and practical solutions to build sustainable and resilient communities.

 Statistics